mkkelati/stunnel5/INSTALL_GUIDE.md

 # 3. Or start tunnel directly (replace with your details)
 ssh-stunnel-manager.sh start --host your-server.com --ssh-port 443 --local-port 8443

-# 4. Use in HTTP Injector: localhost:8443 with SSL/TLS proxy - SSH
+# 4. Use in HTTP Injector: localhost:8443 with Stunnel protocol
 ```

-**Perfect for HTTP Injector with SSL/TLS proxy - SSH on port 443!** 🚀
+**Perfect for HTTP Injector with Stunnel protocol on port 443!** 🚀